Sun-Jc/NetworkCourse/README.md

 get network-analysis results

-3) $python3 3.run-degreeeHist.py 200
+3) $python3 3.run-hist.py 200

-get distribution of degrees
+get distribution of both degrees and pageranks

-4) if you need to clean-up the network data, run $
+4) spark-shell with "dblp-neighborhood.scala"

+get some($who)'s k-hop neighborhood: "neighborhoodEdgesXXX.csv" and "neighborhoodNoedsXXX.csv", which can be used by Gephi

 # Procedures(one network)